jjainschigg-r/new-mke-docs/docs/getting-started/add-and-remove-cluster-nodes.md

----
-title: Add and remove cluster nodes
+# Add and remove cluster nodes
-weight: 6
----

-{{< callout type="info" >}}
+!!! info
     To avoid unexpected complications, make sure that you have an MKE 4k cluster up and running before you follow the procedures herein for adding and removing nodes.

-{{< /callout >}}

 ## Add nodes to an MKE 4k cluster